-Romance and relationship do not always go hand-in-hand.
-Each stage of love, whether parents to four children, a newly-wed couple or a couple just starting off has something in common: busy schedules.
-At times, dates can be few and far between but with a little R-E-S-P-E-C-T and TLC, date nights can become a weekly outing and put the two of you back in the honeymoon phase.
+Romance and relationships do not always go hand-in-hand.
+Each stage of love, whether parents to four children, a newly-wed couple, or a couple just starting off has something in common: busy schedules.
+At times, dates can be few and far between but with a little R-E-S-P-E-C-T and TLC, date nights can become a weekly tradition and put the two of you back in the honeymoon phase.
 Sometimes date night can get pushed aside, but below are five ways to help you make dating your significant other easy and fun!

 Pencil It In